 Is the hardest part of training finding time for your workouts?
 Do you need to prioritize family and work ahead of training?
 Is life too busy to think about increasing your strength and fitness?

-These training plans last for 12 weeks and yield benefits for another 3-4 weeks when a bit of maintenance training is done.
+These training plans last for 12 weeks and yield benefits for another 3–4 weeks when a bit of maintenance training is done.
 This maintenance work can be in the form of a climbing/skiing/running trip.
-Though you need to be sure to allow a week for taper and recovery after the final training-week before launching on to your intended climb or event.
+Though you need to be sure to allow a week for taper and recovery after the final training week before launching into your intended climb or event.

-These training plans will be most effective for those with several years of regular, even if haphazard training under their belts, or on top of a six-week basic endurance program that includes strength training such as described in Training for the New Alpinism as the Transition Period.
+These training plans will be most effective for those with several years of regular, even if haphazard, training under their belts, or on top of a six-week basic endurance program that includes strength training (described in Training for the New Alpinism as the Transition Period).
 However, they can be used as standalone training plans for the truly time crunched.
-After the 12 weeks are completed and the event you’ve been preparing for is completed, we strongly recommend that you return to a more aerobically based program for at least another 6-8 weeks before using this Time Crunched Programs again.
+After you’ve gone through the 12 weeks and your event, we strongly recommend that you return to a more aerobically based program for at least another 6–8 weeks before using a time-crunched plan again.

 Photo: K6, Pakistan by Steve House.